Using deep learning to construct stochastic local search SAT solvers with performance bounds: Introduction

-\begin{itemize} \item We establish the promise of application-specific solvers with performance guarantees, by connecting ``hands-on'' research from machine learning with theoretical results from computer science. \item We introduce a new, theoretically motivated loss function, which we call the Lov\'{a}sz Local loss, which rewards an oracle's exploitation of the local structure of SAT instances.
-We are not aware of any work in the field whose loss is motivated by known bounds on the resulting solver performance. \item We construct and train two oracle-based SLS solvers using an Interaction network~\cite{battaglia2016interaction}. \item We empirically investigate the ability of these solvers to solve random $3$-SAT at varying levels of difficulty (as measured by the common $\alpha$-ratio between clauses and variables).
-Our experiments show significant boosts in performance, with the ML-based solvers solving instances that have, on average, a $17\%$ higher value of $\alpha$ and doing so in $35\%$ fewer steps, with a larger than $8x$ improvement in the median number of steps. \item We show that, in our experiments, providing continuous access to an oracle produces significantly better results (both in number of steps needed and number of instances solved) while an algorithm that only uses the oracle to initialise a candidate, only solves instances in fewer steps and is not able to solve more instances. \end{itemize}
+\begin{itemize}[noitemsep] \item We establish the notion of oracle-based SLS solvers by explicitly constructing and training two oracle-based SLS solvers using an \emph{interaction network}~\cite{battaglia2016interaction}.
+These algorithms have the advantage of an offline use of the ML model while going beyond initialization, e.g., warm-starts. \item We establish the promise of application-specific solvers with performance guarantees by connecting ``hands-on'' ML research with theoretical results from computer science. \item We elaborate on the insight that an oracle does not need to be perfect, or close to being perfect, to increase the performance of an SLS solver significantly.
+On the one hand, we motivate the search for ``sufficiently good'' oracles by theoretical results from computer science.
+This includes introducing a new, theoretically motivated, loss function to study random SAT instances, which we call the Lov\'{a}sz Local Lemma loss, that rewards an oracle's exploitation of the local structure of SAT instances.
+We are not aware of any work in the field whose loss is motivated by known bounds on the resulting solver performance.
+On the other hand, we discuss a family of SAT instances that are provably hard for SLS solvers and develop conditions on ``sufficiently good'' oracles such that our oracle approach finds the solution in polynomial and even linear time. \item We empirically investigate the ability of these solvers to solve random $3$-SAT at varying levels of difficulty (as measured by the common $\alpha$-ratio between clauses and variables).
+Our experiments show significant boosts in performance, with the ML-based solvers solving, on average, $14\%$ more instances and doing so in $33\%$ fewer steps, with around $6.7\times$ improvement in the median number of steps.
+We show that the ML-based solver has a significantly higher algorithmic barrier than the uniform version. \item We show that, in our experiments, providing continuous access to an oracle produces significantly better results (both in the number of steps needed and the number of instances solved).
+In contrast, an algorithm that only uses the oracle to initialize a candidate but keeps the uniform update rule only solves instances in fewer steps and cannot solve more instances. \item Furthermore, we study the pseudo-industrial benchmark sets with instances of varying difficulty introduced in Ref.~\cite{li2023g4satbench}.
+Here, we show that the learned oracle also leads to a significantly stronger solver in terms of instances solved and the number of steps taken. \end{itemize}

-\subsection{Related Work}
+\subsection{Related work}